-In the Estonian Knighthood Archive survives a 16th century document signed by the Bishop of Reval, as Tallinn was then known, confirming that the family’s ancestor, the Danish knight Odvard von Lode, accompanied King Canute VI of Denmark on his crusade against the pagan Estonians in 1197 and in return for his services to the Danish crown was granted large areas of land in northern Estonia.
-Most probably Odvard von Lode has received the area around Vihula and established a manor already at the end of the 12th century and the history of Vihula Manor goes back more than 300 years prior to the first written source from 1501.
+In the Estonian Knighthood Archive survives a 16th-century document signed by the Bishop of Reval, as Tallinn was then known, confirming that the family’s ancestor, the Danish knight Odvard von Lode, accompanied King Canute VI of Denmark on his crusade against the pagan Estonians in 1197 and in return for his services to the Danish crown was granted large areas of land in northern Estonia.
+Most probably, Odvard von Lode was given the area around Vihula where he established a manor at the end of the 12th century.
+The history of Vihula Manor goes back more than 300 years prior to the first written source from 1501.

 During the Great Nordic War (1700-1721) in September 1703 the manor and its surroundings were devastated and burnt.
 There is no information when it was rebuilt after the war.
 The oldest preserved building in the manor is the so-called Tagamõis (Back Manor).
 It was built in the second half of the 18th century.
 At that time this was the only stone building.
 All the other buildings were made of wood.

 There is a list of buildings compiled by the surveyor S. Dobermann in 1800.
-According to this list there were the manor house, granary, sauna, smithy and three wooden threshing-barns.
-In addition there were two pavilions, horse stable, distillery, ox-stable and a watermill made of stone.
+According to this list there existed the manor house, granary, sauna, smithy and three wooden threshing-barns.
+In addition, there were two pavilions, a horse stable, distillery, ox-stable and a watermill made of stone.

-At the beginning of the 19th century the economic situation of the owners was very difficult.
+At the beginning of the 19th century, the economic situation of the owners was very difficult.
 They fell into debts and as a result the manor was sold on an auction in 1809.
-On the 23rd of February 1810 Alexander von Schubert became the owner of Vihula.
-The Schubert family descended from Elbing in West-Prussia.
+On the 23rd of February 1810, Alexander von Schubert became the owner of Vihula.
+The Schubert family had its roots in Elbing, in what was then West-Prussia.
 The father of Alexander von Schubert was a pastor and later a chancellor in the court of Russian Tsar Paul I.

 Vihula was built up as it appears nowadays during the time of the von Schuberts.
-The historicist main building was completed in the 1880s, but mostly the buildings were built 1820-1840.
+The historicist main building was completed in the 1880s, but mostly the buildings were built during the period 1820-1840.